We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wind on a wall scroll or portrait.

 暴風 is the Japanese Kanji and old Korean Hanja word for storm (can also mean gale, tempest, typhoon, hurricane, gale, violent wind, or windstorm - especially in Korean and Chinese).

-If the meaning of storm is somehow important or significant to you, these are the Kanji you want.
+If the meaning of storm is somehow significant to you, these are the Kanji you want.

 The first Kanji means violent or sudden.
 The second Kanji means wind.